Ahmed-Moourad/DevOps-Interview-Questions-for-Juniors/README.md

 The instances in the public subnet can send outbound traffic directly to the internet.(Via Internet Gatway).
 Whereas the instances in the private subnet can't.
 Instead, the instances in the private subnet can access the internet by using a network address translation (NAT) gateway that resides in the public subnet.

-6. **How can an application access internet without receiving requests from the internet?**
+6. **How can an application access Internet without receiving requests from the internet?**
 Using NAT configured in the Routing Table.
 The database servers can connect to the internet for software updates using the NAT gateway, but the internet cannot establish connections to the database servers.